 Material and methods

 Provide sufficient detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference: only relevant modifications should be described.
-Authors must provide details about their starting material, the source, the bioactive components responsible for the observed effects and changes in their content upon processing.
+Methods already published on peer reviewed articles could be indicated by a reference and only relevant modifications should be described.
+Authors must provide all the details about their starting material, the source, the bioactive components responsible for the observed effects and changes in their content upon processing.
+Details of the ethical committees authorization should provide here when necessary.
+The last paragraph of the session should provide the details of the statistical methodology.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.